Hanging Out or Hooking Up

 - An overview of confidentiality and reporting issues and patient-centered reporting

 - Clinical strategies to promote universal education about healthy relationships

 - Clinical strategies to provide direct assessment and harm reduction strategies for reproductive coercion and ARA

 - An overview of preparing your practice to address ARA

 - Keys for success, including developing relationships with local domestic violence advocates and community programs

 - Policy recommendations

-Click here to download the guidelines.
+Click here to download the guidelines in PDF format.